 Michael Leunig’s extraordinarily honest portrayal of the human condition

 The full horror of our species’ contradictory nature was made explicit by the polymath Blaise Pascal when he wrote, ‘What a chimera then is man!
 What a novelty, what a monster, what a chaos, what a contradiction, what a prodigy!
 Judge of all things, imbecile worm of the earth, repository of truth, a sewer of uncertainty and error, the glory and the scum of the universe!’
 (Pensées, 1669).
-William Shakespeare was equally revealing of the paradoxical true nature of the human condition when he wrote, ‘What a piece of work is a man! how noble in reason! how infinite in faculty!…in action how like an angel! in apprehension how like a god! the beauty of the world! the paragon of animals!
-And yet, to me, what is this quintessence of dust? man delights not me’ (Hamlet, 1603)!!
+William Shakespeare was equally revealing of the paradoxical true nature of the human condition when he wrote, ‘What a piece of work is a man!
+How noble in reason!
+How infinite in faculty!…In action how like an angel!
+In apprehension how like a god!
+The beauty of the world!
+The paragon of animals!
+And yet, to me, what is this quintessence of dust?
+[Brutal and barbaric] man delights not me’ (Hamlet, 1603)!!

 Yes, the dichotomy of ‘man’ that Pascal and Shakespeare have written about is what the human condition really is.
 We humans embody this most extraordinary ‘contradiction’ of being the most brilliantly clever of creatures, the ones who are ‘god’–‘like’ in our ‘infinite’ ‘faculty’ of ‘reason’ and ‘apprehension’, and yet we also behave in the most seemingly completely unclever way by being the meanest, most vicious of species, one that is only too capable of inflicting pain, cruelty, suffering and degradation.
 As the philosopher Arthur Schopenhauer wrote, ‘man is the only animal which causes pain to others with no other object than causing pain…No animal ever torments another for the sake of tormenting: but man does so, and it is this which constitutes the diabolical nature which is far worse than the merely bestial’ (Essays and Aphorisms, tr.
 R.J.
 Hollingdale, 1970, p.139 of 237).
 Yes, there has been this immensely perplexing and seemingly unanswerable question of are we ‘monster[s]’, the ‘essence’ of ‘dust’, ‘the scum of the universe’, or are we a wonderful ‘prodigy’, even ‘glor[ious]’ ‘angel[s]’?
 Thank goodness that greatest of all questions has finally been answered and the truth revealed that we are indeed ‘glor[ious]’ ‘angel[s]’, the heroes of the whole story of life on Earth!!